jpcartailler/core-informatics-utilities/README.md

 |  | F2S2 | FRZ2 |
 |  | F2S3 | FRZ2 |

 The script will output an individual spreadsheet for *each* level processed.
 The example above (C1 > C2 > C3 > C4) would generate c1_exceldata.xlsx, c2_exceldata.xlsx, c3_exceldata.xlsx, and c4_exceldata.xlsx.
+Files are written to a folder called `output/`.

 ### Dependencies
 The [xlsxwriter](https://github.com/jmcnamara/XlsxWriter) module is required and can easily be installed with `pip install xlsxwriter`.

+The [PyYAML](http://pyyaml.org/) module is required and can easily be installed with `pip install pyyaml`.